SDCC Hall H Tips & FAQ – The Juggernaut of SDCC

 You will need your Comic-Con 2018 badge or barcode confirmation to receive a wristband.
 Please note that IDs will be checked, and the name on your photo ID must match the barcode confirmation.

-But weren’t there counterfeit wristbands last year?
+But weren’t there counterfeit wristbands in 2017?
 They didn’t get in!

 Right you are, friend!
 And that sucked, but it was a one-time occurrence.
 It’s not the norm at all.
 However, due to this, the system could very well change this year to prevent counterfeiting.
 This section will be updated with any changes.